Tax Rates

 See Date

-Date the record was last changed in the accounting service provider.
+Date the record was last changed in the accounting system.

 Tax Components